trougnouf/rawnind_jddc/src/rawnind/models/README.md

 The current approach preprocesses data to linear Rec.2020 with values typically in [0,1] for normal scenes, occasionally exceeding 1.0 for bright specular highlights.
 Networks must handle this gracefully, either through clipping, saturation-handling activation functions, or expanding the representational range.

-### Bayer Pattern Alignment
+### bayer Pattern Alignment

-When processing Bayer data directly, convolution kernels must not mix color channels inappropriately.
+When processing bayer data directly, convolution kernels must not mix color channels inappropriately.
 A naïve 3×3 convolution on mosaiced data would combine red, green, and blue pixels that measure different scene locations, creating false correlations.

-Two solutions exist: use 1×1 convolutions (no spatial mixing, limiting receptive field) or reshape Bayer data into 4-channel images where each channel contains only one color (separating R, G1, G2, B).
+Two solutions exist: use 1×1 convolutions (no spatial mixing, limiting receptive field) or reshape bayer data into 4-channel images where each channel contains only one color (separating R, G1, G2, B).
 The latter enables standard convolutions but requires care with downsampling/upsampling to maintain alignment.

 ### Data Augmentation

-Image-to-image models benefit from augmentation: random flips, rotations (by 90° to preserve Bayer alignment), crops.
+Image-to-image models benefit from augmentation: random flips, rotations (by 90° to preserve bayer alignment), crops.
 For supervised tasks with paired inputs (clean/noisy), augmentations must be applied consistently to both images.

 Augmentation is particularly important for small datasets.
 RawNIND provides ~1000 image pairs—sufficient to prevent gross overfitting, but more diversity helps.
 Random crops effectively multiply the dataset size, though crops from the same image are not truly independent.